RAHEEL-JAMAL/Devsecops-fyp-project/README.md

-# FYP Cloud Deployment Dashboard
+# FYP : Secure Dual deplyment dashbaord with live monitoring of lgs and pipeline

 A production-grade full-stack deployment dashboard.